sensu/sensu-docs/content/sensu-go/5.18/installation/install-sensu.md

 - [Next steps](#next-steps)

 This installation guide describes how to install the Sensu backend, Sensu agent, and sensuctl command line tool.

-Sensu Go is available for Linux, Windows (agent and CLI only), macOS (CLI only), and Docker.
 If you’re trying Sensu for the first time, we recommend setting up a local environment using the [Sensu sandbox][14].

+{{% notice note %}}
+**NOTE**: The instructions in this guide explain how to install Sensu for proof-of-concept purposes or testing in a development environment.
-If you’re deploying Sensu to your infrastructure, we recommend one of our supported packages, Docker images, or [configuration management integrations][15].
+If you will deploy Sensu to your infrastructure, we recommend one of our supported packages, Docker images, or [configuration management integrations](../configuration-management/), as well as securing your installation with transport layer security (TLS).
+Read [Generate certificates](../../guides/generate-certificates) next to get the certificates you will need for TLS.
+{{% /notice %}}

 Sensu downloads are provided under the [Sensu commercial license][13].

+Sensu Go is packaged for Linux, Windows (agent and CLI only), macOS (CLI only), and Docker.
 See [supported platforms][5] for more information.

 ## Architecture overview